The following questions and answers pertain specifically to becoming a California peace officer.

 7. Can anyone enroll in a POST-certified Basic Academy?

 Yes, however, not everyone is accepted.
 Every individual applying to a Basic Academy must complete a criminal history clearance.
 If the criminal history reveals a felony conviction, you will not be allowed to enroll in the course.
 Many academies administer a reading and writing test to determine the likelihood of succeeding in the training, however, it does not preclude enrollment.

 8. How do I enroll for Basic training?

-A list of training institutions approved to present the POST-certified Regular Basic Course is provided on the Basic Course Academy.
-Page and also in the POST Course Catalog.
+A list of training institutions approved to present the POST-certified Regular Basic Course is provided on the Basic Training Academies page, and also in the POST Course Catalog.
 You may select the institution(s) of interest and contact the training presenter to obtain information on costs and enrollment.
 To accommodate different working schedules, the Regular Basic Course is presented in several formats.
 The Intensive Format is usually a Monday-Friday schedule and during normal working hours.
 The Extended Format is usually evenings and weekends.
 The course is also presented in a modular format.
 Completion of Reserve Level III, II, and I modules (in that order) is the equivalent of completing the Regular Basic Course.